-Students learn how to express their views and opinions (both oral and written) clearly, to put forward well-researched ideas and arguments in a concise manner, to investigate and assess a variety of materials and to organise such material in a logical and coherent manner.
+Students learn how to express their views and opinions (both oral and written) clearly, to put forward wellresearched ideas and arguments in a concise manner, to investigate and assess a variety of materials and to organise such material in a logical and coherent manner.

-Workers in the legal profession often value history students for their highly prized critical and reasoning skills, many politicians (including the former Prime Minister, Gordon Brown) studied history whilst at school.
+Workers in the legal profession often value history students for their highly prized critical and reasoning skills.
+Many politicians studied history whilst at school.
 As well as this, employers in publishing, journalism and the media value the study of history with the subject's emphasis on written expression and research of issues.
 There will always be opportunities for those who can apply the lessons of the past to the problems of the present.